eddmash/android-form/docs/source/com/eddmash/form/fields/FieldInterface.rst

 .. java:method::  String getName()
    :outertype: FieldInterface

-   A name that uniquely identify the view. this is use when you need to pull a specific field from the form instance.
+   A name that uniquely identify the editText. this is use when you need to pull a specific field from the form instance.

    :return: name